kzima/slimbone/README.md

 Then I checked Fat Free micro Framework and I found it very slim (only 55kb) and flexible.
 The only problem was that I wanted to be able to manage it in my composer dependency and FF3 wasn't available in packagist.org.

-So I followed the micro framework breadcrumb and I found Slim.
+So I followed the micro framework breadcrumb and I found Slim framework.
 Bingo!
-It allowed me to put all the technologies I wanted into one skeleton so I could reuse it later.
-Thanks to dependency managers I could update to the latest versions of everything with just few commands.
-Simple file struture allows me to manage my code more easily than before.
-Separation of the logic and frontend makes my app very flexible and I can now built complex UI with no time.
-Perfect!
+It's sleek, inuitive, easy to learn and very flexible.
+I put all the bits and pieces together and build this sceleton to save my time with the next app.
+Because the beackend is structured using slim and forntend use backbone I counld't call it diffrently than "slimbone".

+##What you can do with slimbone?
+You can now focus on building apps with complex UI and save time thanks to seperation of the frontend and beckend.
+For each new project you can now update all the dependecies in the front end and backend much easier than before.
+You can build restful API's very quickly thanks to collection route mapping.

 ##To do
+1.add authentication module

+##Demo
+coming soon...

+##Resources
+coming soon
 ##Coming soon...